pivotal/docs-credhub-service-broker/README.md

 This product was formerly known as CredHub Service Broker for PCF.

-The `master` branch is the only published branch.
+The `main` branch is the only published branch.
 This branch is protected.

 This documentation publishes to the staging site at https://docs-staging.vmware.com/en/CredHub-Service-Broker/index.html and to the production site at https://docs.vmware.com/en/CredHub-Service-Broker/index.html.